sensepost/objection/README.md

 ## todo:
 There is still a ton of work left to do.

 - Android support!
-Soon™
-- unarchive keychain items that are bplist00ԁX$versionX$objectsY$archiverT$top
+- Automatically unarchive keychain items that are bplist00ԁX$versionX$objectsY$archiverT$top
-- detect more argument types in ios arg dumper
+- Detect more argument types in ios argument dumper
-- touchid `kSecAccessControlTouchIDAny` keychain item experiment
+- Touchid `kSecAccessControlTouchIDAny` keychain item experiment
-- generic method return value changes (ie: true -> false)
+- Generic method return value changes (ie: true -> false)
-- script loads on start
-- implement `rpc.exports` for the filemanager to help with performance and timeouts
+- Implement `rpc.exports` for the filemanager to help with performance and timeouts
-- fix frida exception handling when a Gadget can not be found to connect to via any transport
+- Fix frida exception handling when a Gadget can not be found to connect to via any transport
-- add a simulated jailbreak environment, returning true to common calls for jailbreak checks